‘Swing Time’, Part One, Chapter 2

 ARTHUR

 I don’t know.
 One minute they were here.
 The next they weren’t.
-They must have gone out when the lights went out.

 Meanwhile, Alonso attends to Anna.